 - Give a copy of the communication exchanged if you have already taken some measures to find an accommodation (registration in student halls, emails with private landlords, etc.).

-- Write that you are in contact with the EPFL housing service if you haven’t started looking for an accommodation yet.
+- Write that you are in contact with the EPFL housing information service if you haven’t started looking for an accommodation yet.

 This document is needed to get the visa.
 To ensure that the process is carried out as efficiently and rapidly as possible, the population office request to submit with the visa application the form “Application for a Temporary Residence Permit for Study Purposes in the Canton of Vaud”. (pdf form) Please read this document carefully and enclose all the requested documents (even if they have been already requested in your application visa, those documents will be dealt by another department) so that your application can be dealt with as quickly as possible.